ibm-cloud-docs/discovery/connect.md

 Other items to note when crawling Microsoft SharePoint 2016:

--  To crawl SharePoint 2016, the `Crawl User` account must have `SiteCollection Administrator` permissions.
+-  To crawl SharePoint 2016, the `username` account must have `SiteCollection Administrator` permissions.
 -  When crawling SharePoint, you will need the list of SharePoint site collection paths that you want to crawl. {{site.data.keyword.discoveryshort}} does not support folder paths as an input.

 ## IBM Cloud Object Storage